Skip to content

 Take advantage of a FREE VA Claim Discovery Call with an experienced Team Member.
 Learn what you’ve been missing so you can FINALLY get the disability rating and compensation you’ve earned for your service.

-Read on for the ultimate guide to top service member and veteran benefits in Ohio for 2022!
+Read on for the ultimate guide to the best Ohio veterans benefits!

 Permanently and Totally (P&T) disabled veterans receive a property tax exemption in Ohio up to $25,000, which reduces the taxable value of a veteran’s home.

-In order to qualify for the Ohio disabled veteran benefits reducing property tax, the veteran must be rated as P&T disabled by the VA on January 1st of the year they apply.
+In order to qualify for the exemption, you must be rated as P&T disabled by the VA on January 1st of the year they apply.
 Surviving spouses of eligible veterans may also apply for this benefit.

-You can apply for the Homestead Exemption Application online.
+You can find the Homestead Exemption Application online.
 Make sure to file with your county auditor by December 31 of the year you are applying for.

 va benefits ohio